REALWorld Law

 Under Italian law, the buyer is responsible for the necessary remediation and safety work, even if the person who originally caused the contamination and soil pollution is liable to pay damages.
 The authorities may, at their discretion, require either party to carry out remedial measures.

-However, if the owner/occupier is required to do this then they can make a claim against the party that actually caused the contamination, unless this is otherwise agreed in the sale and purchase agreement.
+However, if the owner/occupier is required to do this then it can make a claim against the party that actually caused the contamination, unless this is otherwise agreed in the sale and purchase agreement.

 Japan